How To Get Rid of Yahoo Search Redirect Virus on a Mac

 Get Bitdefender | Read our Bitdefender review

-• Norton 360 Antivirus: Norton offers excellent malware detection and real-time defense against malicious code.
-Norton also offers additional services like identity protection and a VPN.
+• Norton 360: Norton offers excellent malware detection and real-time defense against malicious code.
+Norton also offers additional services like identity protection and a virtual private network (VPN).

 • 2.
 Remove malicious programs